ephonic/ephonic.github.io/_pages/about.md

 # Research Schemes

 ## Design Automation of Integrated Chips and Systems
-* Machine learning techniques for fast evaluations of EM, thermal and stress effects.
+* Machine learning techniques for fast evaluations of EM, thermal and stress effects
-* Placement and routing algorithms for integrated chips considering EM, thermal effects.
+* Placement and routing algorithms for integrated chips considering EM, thermal effects
-* System-level design of integrated chips and systems.
+* System-level design of integrated chips and systems

 ## Design Automation of Analog Circuits